Manage your crypto-portfolio online

 With Phase 1 completed, shards can communicate and have their blocks finalized.
 But they still cannot run any smart contract code – which is what Phase 2 is all about.
 A low-level execution layer based on Web Assembly (eWASM) will facilitate shards focused on payment speed or privacy.
 At least equally as important, it marks a clear path to migrating the Ethereum 1.0 chain into an Ethereum 2.0 shard.

 The switch of Ethereum from proof-of-work to proof-of-stake will be its most impactful event since the launch in 2015.
 The change aims to create a blockchain that solves a “trilemma” in the crypto space – having a scalable blockchain, with a high degree of security, while remaining decentralized by nature.
 Besides overcoming these difficulties, an added benefit is that proof-of-stake is less wasteful in terms of energy consumption – a common criticism of proof-of-work blockchains such as Bitcoin.
-While the completion date for all Ethereum 2.0 is unclear, current developments are going well.
+While the completion date for all of Ethereum 2 is unclear, current developments are going well.
 Just recently, interoperability tests between Ethereum 2.0 clients proved successful, marking another important milestone on the road to launching the beacon chain.
 Hence, the excitement in the crypto community is certainly justified.